 Get to know your bruin:

 Black bears are smaller than brown bears, weighing up to 570lbs for the male- with females being smaller, a large sow weighing around 350lbs.
 Though they are called black bears, the coat can vary from brown to black (some even white.)
 Black bears don’t have the noticeable shoulder hump that brown bears do.
 Up to 80% of the black bear’s diet is vegetarian, though like all bears- trash will heartily be eaten when available.
+This reminds me of the new diet I have been following that consist almost from vegetables but that’s one of the advantages on purelife keto.
 Black bears are smart, have good eyesight, can climb trees, have been known to open jar lids and doors and can run faster than you can ride your bike.